jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 Root Namespace / Company Name
 -----------------------------

-In this architecture the root namespace will be the company name, for instance:
+In this architecture the root namespace is the company name, for instance:

     JJ